-Yeah, absolutely in in those are the things that we know, make.
-The biggest difference is that consistency and that predictability, that predictability that you can power down the predictability that you can pay your bills that helps to give us that mental space to rest and to be safe.
+Yeah, absolutely and those are the things that we know, make.
+The biggest difference is that consistency and that predictability, that predictability that you can power down, the predictability that you can pay your bills.
+That helps to give us that mental space to rest and to be safe.

 Katie Vernoy 31:51